Borgaonkarchinmay/Internship-Assignment-Twain_Labs/README.md

 1. Add enquiries (date, vehicle name, customer’s details)
 2. View his/her profile
 3. View target set by his/her manager(only count .. just for simulation purpose)
-4. View enquiries assigned to him/her (either by employee or by his/her manager)
+4. View enquiries assigned to him/her (either added by the employee or assigned by his/her manager)

 B.	Manager:
 1. View details of the employee working in manager’s department.
-(Assumption:
-Each department has exactly one manager)
+(Assumption: Each department has exactly one manager)
 2. Set/Update target for employees of his/her department.
 (Only target count)
 3. View enquires of added by the employees of his/her department
 4. Delete/Update enquiry details